 Westclox Scotland opened their factory in Scotland in 1948, producing clocks, watches and timing devices, and produced over 50 million clocks over the years until the bankruptcy of the American owners and closure of the factory in around 2001.
 Not all Westclox products were made in the UK.

 Founded in 1872, Gents of Leicester was a well known manufacturer of electrical equipment, in particular its electric clocks, which were used in public buildings and railway stations all over the world.
 Now owned by Honeywell, they are still based in Leicester, but these days only make fire detection and alarm systems.
 The Kibworth factories have closed and according to Wikipedia only a few jobs remain in Leicester and I assume production of their alarms is now abroad as there is no mention of UK production on their website.
+Honeywell, a US company, also own MK Electric and Duraplug.
+Honeywell make some of their home thermostats for heating systems in the UK.
+I don’t know if they make anything else in the UK.
+Resideo are the manufacturers of Honeywell Home products.

 A website called Great British Watch Company provides a succinct history of British watchmaking and information on current British watch companies.